marcosgambeta/harbourpp-v1/README.md

 ## English

-Harbour++ is derived from the Harbor project, having as main goal the transition from the C language to the C++ language, using C++11 as the minimum standard.
+Harbour++ is derived from the Harbour project, having as main goal the transition from the C language to the C++ language, using C++11 as the minimum standard.

 The source codebase was the Harbour 3.2.0dev.
 Harbour 3.4 features are being reviewed and,